jonathanreveille/project3_OC/README.md

 ### Description of the project (game) :
 The hero (Macgyver) in the game that is represented as MacGyver, he is controlled by the gamer, and he needs to find items among the maze.
 Those items will allow him to build automatically a seringe.
-This item becomes a weapon to fight agaisnt the guard that is standing on the exit.
+This item becomes a weapon to fight against the guard that is standing at the exit.
 If you manage to make the guard fall asleep you will win, without the seringe, you will loose.
-If you want to suceed : **find the items before reaching the exit**.
+If you want to suceed, I strongly recommande to **find the items before reaching the exit**.

 ### What is in this project ?
 - Use of OOP